A liver biopsy is a medical procedure in which a small amount of liver tissue is surgically removed so it can be analyzed in a laboratory.

 - Wilson’s disease (an inherited and degenerative liver disease caused by excess copper in the body)

-Biopsies don’t require much preparation on the part of the patient.
+Biopsies don’t require much preparation.
 Depending on your condition, your doctor may ask you to:

 - stop taking any medications that affect bleeding, including pain relievers, anticoagulants, and certain supplements